jbenninghoff/cluster-validation/README.md

 Step 1 : Gather Base Audit Information
 --------------------------------------
-Use cluster-audit.sh to verify that you have met the MapR installation requirements.
+Run cluster-audit.sh as root to verify that all nodes have met the MapR installation requirements.
 Run:

-    cd /root/cluster-validation/pre-install
+    cd /root/cluster-validation/
-    ./cluster-audit.sh | tee cluster-audit.log
+    pre-install/cluster-audit.sh | tee cluster-audit.log

 on the node where clush has been installed and configured to access all cluster nodes.
 Examine the log for inconsistency among any nodes.